dreger/thelivingwell.co/_posts/live/2016-03-13-practicing-imperfection.md

 Post about it, write about it, tell me how you’re [#practicingimperfection.](https://www.instagram.com/explore/tags/practicingimperfection/)

 Galatians 3:3  is my slap in the face reminder that I am not called to be perfect, Jesus has that one on lock down.
-How foolish can you be?
-After starting your Christian lives in the Spirit, why are you now trying to become perfect by your own human effort?
+"How foolish can you be?
+After starting your Christian lives in the Spirit, why are you now trying to become perfect by your own human effort?"

 Boom.
 By the power of the spirit, may you practice imperfection and totally own it.